How to avoid MMS charges

-- you’re texting an email address.
+- Make sure you’re sending to another mobile number rather than an email address.

 Thank you for sending your feedback.